 Before you sell, get metrics you can trust

-Company valuations are estimates to begin with, so getting an accurate result requires you to have accurate metrics.
+SaaS valuations are estimates to begin with, so getting an accurate result requires you to have accurate metrics.
 Adding imprecise data to an already imprecise calculation is going to result in a misleading figure.
 If you are selling your SaaS business, you want to ensure that you have the most accurate metrics available.
-You can get that with ProfitWell Metrics.
+You can get that with ProfitWell Metrics subscription analytics.

 Our free tools for SaaS businesses will keep track of all the important KPIs that matter to the valuation of your business.
 If you don't plan on selling anytime soon, ProfitWell Metrics can still help.
 The software is specially designed for the unique needs of the SaaS market.
-They'll give you all the numbers you need to make informed decisions about your business operations and grow your company.
+They'll give you all the numbers you need to make informed decisions about your business operations end ensure the YoY growth of your company.

 Subscription software helping you achieve faster recurring revenue growth.